SouheilHous/VertexAnimationInstancing/README.md

 ## Current Limitations

 This package is currently not ready to bake characters with more than 16k triangles.
 An update is coming soon to support this feature!
-This package is currently not ready to support humanoid animations.

--Add logic to bake humanoid animations
--Support Humanoid is in Progress

 ## License